myelintek/documentation/content/terminology.rst

 Lab
 ***

-Jupyter notebook environment that then can be run as job and can be connected to a dataset.
+Jupyter notebook environment that can connect to datasets.

-Job
-***

-Is an instance of running specific code from a Lab, can be connected to dataset.

 Flavor
 ******

-Is the hardware setting for a Lab or a Job, describes how much resources (CPUs, GPUs) are allocated
+Is the hardware setting for a Lab, describes how much resources (CPUs, GPUs) are allocated

 Template
 ********